Uniform Object Rearrangement: From Complete Monotone Primitives to Efficient Non-Monotone Informed Search: Introduction

 3. An \emph{informed search} framework that uses $\tt \DFSDP$ variations as local planners.
 Given partial solutions generated by $\tt \DFSDP$, it generates heuristics to explore promising objects and buffers for quickly making progress towards the goal arrangement.

 Simulation experiments show the efficiency of the monotone solver $\tt \DFSDP$.
 The informed search is shown to be faster and to return higher-quality solutions than alternatives for non-monotone instances.
-For 1 or 2-buffer problems where the optimal solution can be discovered, the framework returns almost optimal solutions.
+For problems with 1 or 2 buffers where the optimal solution can be discovered, the framework returns almost optimal solutions.
 An ablation study compares against a baseline search that uses the monotone solver as a local planner.
 It highlights the benefits of the non-monotone extension of $\tt \DFSDP$ and of the chosen heuristics.